-Second, with regard to the limited-use exceptions that apply to public officers and employees other than Legislators, one of the existing requirements for the exceptions is that the public officer or employee who is responsible for and has authority to authorize the limited use for personal purposes must have established a policy allowing the limited use.
+First, one of the existing requirements for the limited-use exceptions is that the public officer or employee who is responsible for and has authority to authorize the limited use for personal purposes must have established a policy allowing the limited use.
 (NRS 281A.400) Section 29 clarifies the exception by providing that the limited use must be authorized by a written policy which was adopted before the limited use occurs.

-Finally, with regard to the limited-use exceptions that apply to Legislators and other public officers and employees, one of the existing requirements for the exceptions is that the limited use for personal purposes must not create the appearance of impropriety.
+Second, one of the existing requirements for the limited-use exceptions is that the limited use for personal purposes must not create the appearance of impropriety.
 (NRS 281A.400) Section 29 defines the term "appearance of impropriety" to mean a reasonable person would find, based on the given set of facts and circumstances, that the limited use for personal purposes is inappropriate, disproportionate, excessive or unreasonable under that given set of facts and circumstances.